Manatee County, Florida: European exploration and early settlement

 Some historians have suggested that the southern mouth of the Manatee River was the landing site of the De Soto Expedition.

-Due to conflict during the Patriot War and First Seminole War, many African Americans fled north Florida and some settled in modern-day Bradenton.
+Due to conflict during the Patriot War and First Seminole War, many Native American and African American refugees fled to the Tampa Bay region of Florida and some settled in modern-day Manatee County.
 The settlement they founded on the Manatee River was called Angola.
-By 1819, the population of Angola possibly reached as high as 600-700 people.
+By 1819, the population of Angola may have reached as high as 600-700 people.

-The area was opened to settlement in 1842 with the passing of the Armed Occupation Act.
-Early settlements included the Manatee Colony led by Colonel Samuel Reid, which numbered thirty one individuals both black and white.
+The Manatee area was opened to settlement in 1842 with the passing of the federal Armed Occupation Act.
+Early settlements included the Manatee Colony led by Colonel Samuel Reid that numbered thirty-one individuals both black and white.
 Other prominent early settlers were Joseph and Hector Braden who moved into an area near the Manatee River in 1842.
 The two had lost their land for their plantations in Northern Florida during the Panic of 1837.
 They were said to have heard that there was abundant land in the area.
-The brothers moved into a log cabin 5 miles north of the mouth of the Manatee River.
-Four years later Hector had drowned while trying to cross the Manatee River on his horse during a hurricane.
-Despite this tragic event, Joseph decided he would still build his sugar plantation, the Braden sugar mill at the mouth of the Manatee River and the Braden River.
-He later built a dock where Main Street was and fortified the area near his house building a stockade.
-A few years later in 1851, he would build the Braden Castle, which was made out of tabby and served as his residence.
-In Spring of 1856, the fortified home was attacked by Seminole Indians during the Third Seminole War.
-It would later become a popular tourist attraction in the early 1900s with Tin Can Tourists.
+The brothers moved into a log cabin five miles north of the mouth of the Manatee River.
+Four years later Hector drowned while trying to cross the Manatee River on his horse during a hurricane.
+Despite this tragic event, Joseph decided he would still build the Braden sugar mill at the mouth of the Manatee River and the Braden River.
+He later built a dock where Main Street was and fortified the area near his house by building a stockade.
+A few years later in 1851, he built the Braden Castle, which was made out of tabby and served as his residence.
+In spring of 1856, the fortified home was attacked by Seminole Indians during the Third Seminole War.
+It later became a popular tourist attraction in the early 1900s with Tin Can Tourists.
 He would only stay there for the next six years before moving to Tallahassee.

+County formation and development

+Manatee County was carved out from a vast Hillsborough County in January 1855 and led by Florida Senate President Hamlin V. Snell.
+The new county covered 5,000 square miles and included all of what are now Charlotte County, DeSoto County, Glades County, Hardee County, Highlands County, Sarasota County, and part of Lee County.
+The original county seat was Manatee, a village on the southern shore of the Manatee River in what now is eastern Bradenton.
+In 1866, the county seat was moved from the village of Manatee to Pine Level, as a result of a referendum mandated by the Florida Legislature.
+In 1887, the county seat was moved again due to the creation of DeSoto County within the existing boundaries.
+Braiden Town (Bradenton) was selected as the new county seat by referendum of the county residents who mostly resided near the Manatee River.
+In 1921, Sarasota County was created by the Florida Legislature and further reducing Manatee County to its current boundaries.